MaxJ02/DS18B20-rpi-pico/README.md

 ### 3. Upload the Files

-- Create a `temp_sensor.py` file and copy the provided code into this file.
+- Create a `main.py` file and copy the provided code into this file.
-- Optionally, create a `config.json` file with the pin number and interval:
+- Secondly, create a `config.json` file with the desired pin number and interval:

-{
-  "pin": 16,
-  "interval": 9
-}

-    Transfer both the temp_sensor.py and config.json files to your Raspberry Pi Pico.
+    Transfer both the main.py and config.json files to your Raspberry Pi Pico.

 ### 4. Running the Script

 After uploading the files, navigate to the Python file via Thonny Python IDE or run the following command in the REPL prompt:

-import temp_sensor
+import main.py

 ## Expected Output 📈